alexanderthclark/pols4728/_sources/chapters/learning.md

 **Definition:** A computer program is said to **learn** from experience *E* with respect to some class of tasks *T* and performance measure *P*, if its performance at tasks in *T*, as measured by *P*, improves with experience *E* {cite}`mitchell1997machine`.

 This definition provides a framework for thinking about learning problems, though it can be somewhat narrow.
-Not all useful ML techniques fit perfectly into this framework—for instance, as we will see.
+Not all useful ML techniques fit perfectly into this framework, as we will see.

 ### Example: Wage Prediction